 “I didn’t kick him.”

-“You callin’ me a liar, you white piece of shit?” he snarled from the bottom of the steps.
+“You callin’ me a liar, you white piece of shit?” the junkie snarled from the sidewalk.

 “I’m sorry.”
 I couldn’t look him the eyes.